 "I hold him tightly.
 I kiss him and we make love with such fury that his screams seem like those of a wounded beast ...
 We made love with such force that he bit my shoulder so hard his teeth left a mark."

-His own letters to Petracci contain glimpses into their relationship, too.
+Mussolini's own letters to Petracci also provide glimpses into their relationship.
 He wrote to her on one occasion to "Be afraid of my love.
 It's like a cyclone.
 It's tremendous; it overwhelms everything.
 You must tremble."